Fee levy opt-outs

 - skills in running non-profit organizations by participation in assemblies or board of directors.

-We’re comprised of students!
 Our membership base is students who decide the direction and core mandates of our organizations.
 If a group currently collects fee levies, it is because the undergraduate student body at large had previously decided to confer that status.

-With the above measures, along with an ongoing public presence on campus (through services, events, campaigns, projects and more), fee levy groups maintain transparency and accountability to their members.
+Along with an ongoing public presence on campus (through services, events, campaigns, projects and more), fee levy groups maintain transparency and accountability to their members.
 As fee levy groups, we may be comparatively bigger or smaller, but we each work hard to the best of our capacities to provide tangible benefits to the Concordia community.
 We are by and for Concordia students and community.

 Not everyone will access every fee levy group during their time at Concordia; in the same way, not every student will go to a CSU meeting or a Stingers game.
 But these services and initiatives are made possible by all students, and they are therefore always available to all students.
 One of the strengths the Concordia community is that we support projects and initiatives because many students can benefit from them, not necessarily all of them.
 The principle of sustainable community is that even though I might not directly benefit from something, it’s still worthwhile to support because it strengthens my community, and by doing so makes all of us better.